 Welcome to the Centre of Learning for Autistic and Special scholars .

-At CLASS we’re committed for providing a positive, safe and nurturing environment.
+At iCAN we’re committed for providing a positive, safe and nurturing environment.
 We pride ourselves on our caring atmosphere.

-We understand concerns of Parents and we’re glad that we can help you in the developmental needs of your most precious and valued treasures – your child.
+We understand concerns of Parents and we’re glad that we can help you in the developmental needs of your most precious and valued treasure – your child.

 Not all children have the same needs – this we know.
 Many may need individual guidance and companionship.
 That’s why our staff is carefully selected and trained to handle a wide spectrum of need We provide a place where children feel comfortable, can have fun while learning and have the opportunity to grow to be better individual.